Martin Kämpchen: Work on Tagore’s visits to Germany

 Along with his efforts to translate Tagore into German, Kämpchen started working on Tagore's visits to Germany.
 Tagore had visited Germany thrice and met many people there with whom he carried on correspondence later in life.
 Rabindra Bhavana archives had material in German, which probably no one had paid any serious heed.
 Then there were materials scattered across Germany.
 He spent many years in going through them.
 When he was working on these, the 50th year of Tagore's death anniversary (1991) was drawing close.
 Max Müller Bhavan, Kolkata, planned a series of events to mark it.
 After discussions, they got interested in launching a book on the occasion.
 A hurriedly produced book Rabindranath Tagore and Germany: A Documentary, edited by Martin Kämpchen was the result.
 He was awarded the Rabindra Puraskar by the Government of West Bengal in 1992.
 He later wrote Rabindranath Tagore in Germany – Four Responses to a Cultural Icon, which was more mature and complete.
 Amongst the many interesting persons Kämpchen met during the period was Alex Aronson, a teacher and author who had written Rabindranath through Western Eyes.

 Other activities

 Kämpchen is a prolific writer.
-He has produced critical items on Ramakrishna, Vivekananda, Rabindranath Tagore, Herman Hesse, Günter Grass and others.
-He has produced a collection of short stories woven around his travels across India, a novel based on his experience in Ghoshaldanga, written a book for children based in the Himalaya and other creative pieces.
-He has been a free lance contributor to the Frankfurter Allgemeine Zeitung, a German daily, and other newspapers.
+He has translated the Sri Ramakrishna Kathamrita from Bengali to Germany, Swami Vivekananda's speeches from English to German.
+Written on Herman Hesse's and Günter Grass' visits and interest in India.
+In German Kämpchen has published a novel based on his experiences in Ghoshaldanga, has written three books for children based in the Himalaya, on a Santal tribal village and on Kolkata.
+He has been a free lance contributor to the Frankfurter Allgemeine Zeitung, a German national daily, and other newspapers.
 Martin Kämpchen was awarded the first Merck Tagore Award in 2012 in recognition of his contribution to Indo-German cultural understanding.